-Actress Frances McDormand was born on June 23, 1957, in Illinois.
-The daughter of Canadian parents, McDormand moved a good deal during her childhood, mostly throughout the Midwestern United States, to accommodate her father's profession as a Disciples of Christ preacher.
-The family eventually settled in Pennsylvania, where McDormand became enamoured of acting after playing Lady Macbeth in a high school theater production.
+Actress Frances McDormand was born on June 23, 1957, in Chicago, Illinois.
+The youngest adopted daughter of Canadian parents, McDormand moved a good deal during her childhood, mostly throughout the Midwestern United States, to accommodate her father's profession as a Disciples of Christ preacher.
+The family eventually settled in Pennsylvania, where McDormand became enamored of acting after playing Lady Macbeth in a high school theater production.
 After graduating as the only theater major of her year from Bethany College in West Virginia, she entered the prestigious Yale Drama School.

 After Yale, McDormand moved to New York, where she roomed with her Yale Drama classmate Holly Hunter and performed with the O'Neill Playwright's Conference.
 Her first professional acting job came in 1982, when she traveled to Trinidad to perform in a play written by the Jamaican poet Derek Walcott.
 Through Hunter, she met Joel and Ethan Coen, two brothers who were casting their debut film, a low-budget thriller.

 McDormand won the lead in the film, that of the unfaithful wife of a Texas bar owner who decides to have her and her lover killed.
-Blood Simple, released in 1984 to overwhelming critical acclaim, marked the beginning of her personal and professional collaboration with director Joel Coen, whom she married in 1994.
+Blood Simple, released in 1984 to overwhelming critical acclaim, marked the beginning of her personal and professional collaboration with director Joel Coen, whom she married in 1984.
 The couple has an adopted son, Pedro.

-McDormand was still virtually unknown when she garnered an Academy Award nomination for Best Supporting Actress for her emotional portrayal of a Southern woman abused by her bigoted husband in the civil rights drama Mississippi Burning (1988), starring Gene Hackman and Willem Dafoe.
+McDormand was still virtually unknown when she garnered an Academy Award nomination for best supporting actress for her emotional portrayal of a Southern woman abused by her bigoted husband in the civil rights drama Mississippi Burning (1988), starring Gene Hackman and Willem Dafoe.
 That same year, she triumphed on stage as well as on screen, earning a Tony Award nomination for her turn as Stella Kowalski in a Broadway revival of A Streetcar Named Desire, costarring Blythe Danner and Aidan Quinn.
 She returned to Broadway in 1992, playing one of The Sisters Rosensweig in Wendy Wasserstein's acclaimed play.